...an interdisciplinary artist, musician and surfer, living and working in Montauk.

 As a kid in Brazil in the ’70s, I’d seen a picture of Montauk in a surf magazine and when I found myself in NY, in 1980, I started coming to Montauk to surf.
 On 9/11/2001 I moved here full time.
 While watching the Trade Center burn, I asked myself, what would I regret if this was my last day.
 The answer was that I would regret not surfing more, waking up to the sound of the ocean, surrounded by nature’s beauty.

 After a long, lucrative career in advertising, the last ten or so doing movie poster work for Miramax, practically every poster from Pulp Fiction to Aviator, I forsake the almighty dollar to concentrate on a Fine Art career.
 Now I make my living selling paintings, fine art prints and playing music.
-I do some Illustration and Graphic Design and I’ve also started a clothing company called Dalton Apparel.
+I do some Illustration and Graphic Design and I’ve also created a T-Shirt line called Dalton Apparel.

-I post a lot of my work regularly to Facebook, so like my artist's page and subscribe to see recent work.
+I post a lot of my work regularly to Facebook and Instagram (@dltnart), so like my page and follow me to see recent work.

-I’m represented by Outeast Gallery in Montauk, Sara Nightingale Gallery in Watermill, Solar Gallery in East Hampton, Monika Olko Gallery in Sag Harbor and Isabella Garrucho Fine Art in Westport, CT
+Over the years I've been represented by Roman Fine Art in East Hampton, Sara Nightingale Gallery in Sag Harbor, Solar Gallery in East Hampton and Isabella Garrucho Fine Art in Westport, CT